National Viral Hepatitis Program

 VHA Directive 1300.01, February 22, 2013

-This VHA Directive gives this Program, within the Office of Public Health/Clinical Public Health (OPH/CPH), the responsibility to provide primary guidance and advice to the Under Secretary for Health on VHA policy and services related to viral hepatitis, and the lead coordination of quality improvement activities using population-based approaches for prevention, diagnosis, and care of viral hepatitis across the system.
+This VHA Directive gives this Program the responsibility to provide primary guidance and advice to the Under Secretary for Health on VHA policy and services related to viral hepatitis, and the lead coordination of quality improvement activities using population-based approaches for prevention, diagnosis, and care of viral hepatitis across the system.

 The Department of Veterans Affairs (VA) is the largest single provider of medical care to people with hepatitis C in the United States.
 The VA's efforts in this area are led by the HIV, Hepatitis, and Human Pathogens Programs, under the direction of the Clinical Public Health Group whose mission is to provide the highest quality, comprehensive care to Veterans and to have that care recognized as the standard by which all health care in the United States is measured.
 This includes patient care activities, clinician and patient education, prevention activities, and efforts directed at continuous improvement of medical and preventive services and delivery of care to Veterans.

 VHA's hepatitis C care is implemented at VA medical facilities across the country and uses a comprehensive approach that includes:

 - Universal screening for risk of hepatitis C infection

 - Testing and counseling for those at risk